margaretmf/margaretmf.github.io/poetry.md

 ## Dreams ##
-The fantasy inside my head of soemthing unreal.
+The fantasy inside my head of something unreal.
 A image in thought of something I wish for, or long for.
 It's a deep trance; people say I seem delusional.
 And when reality comes to the surface, the fact of what people are really doing, the dream presents itself as an illusion.